 Planning & Zoning

-The Department's planning and zoning responsibilities include administration of the City's long range plans, planning for future growth, administration and enforcement of the City's zoning, subdivision, sign, and related ordinances.
-Here you will find resource links, maps, and other information.
+The Department's planning and zoning responsibilities include administering the City's long-range plans, planning for future growth, and administering and enforcing the City's zoning, subdivision, sign, and related ordinances.
+On this page you will find resource links, maps, and other information.

 Comprehensive Plan

-The Plan applies these 5 goals (livable, accessible, active, welcoming, and economically vibrant) to a variety of topics including:
+The Plan applies these five goals (livable, accessible, active, welcoming, and economically vibrant) to topics including:

 1. Land Use and Zoning